SoftCircuits/SoftCircuits.Wordify/README.md

 | `"sheep".Singularize();` | sheep |
 | `" dogs! ".Singularize();` | dog! |

 Note that the English language is complex.
 It is just not possible for the library to handle every word perfectly.
-You can use the `Wordify.AddIrregularNoun()` and `Wordify.AddDefectiveNoun()` to add additional words that require special handling by the pluralizer.
+You can use the `Wordify.AddIrregularNoun()` and `Wordify.AddDefectiveNoun()` methods to add additional words that require special handling by the pluralizer.

 ## Truncating